albar965/littlenavmap-manual/src/en/FILES.rst

 entries.

-*Little Navmap* creates backup copies on startup and keeps up to four backup files as for the user-defined waypoints as described above.
+*Little Navmap* creates backup copies on startup and keeps up to four backup files as for the user defined waypoints as described above.

 Other Database Files
 ^^^^^^^^^^^^^^^^^^^^